nuuuwan/news_lk3_data/README.md

 *2024-03-20 16:11:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Lawyer-remanded-for-contemptuous-behavior-before-Supreme-Court/108-279241) · `en`

-Colombo, March 20 (Daily Mirror) - The Supremae Court today ordered the remand of a lawyer accused of his contemptuous behavior in the Supreme Court.
+Colombo, March 20 (Daily Mirror) - The Supreme Court today ordered the remand of a lawyer accused of his contemptuous behavior in the Supreme Court.

 The Supreme Court further ordered the prison authorities to produce this lawyer before the court again on April 3.
 The court further ordered the suspension of this attorney from engaging in legal practice until the conclusion of the hearing into the case.